khorn06/extensible-storage-pyrevit/README.md

 # extensible-storage-pyrevit
-Tools for managing extensible storage in Autodesk Revit, designed to work with pyRevit
+Utilities for managing extensible storage in Autodesk Revit, designed to work with pyRevit

 ## Example Usage